-The old decaying stage appears to have been taken over by bad actors and is deteriorating rapidly.
+The present decaying stage appears to have been taken over by bad actors and is deteriorating rapidly.
 Ethical actors are looking for an ascending stage to board.
-Standing on the edge of the old, looking into the new, the new play comes into view.
-While the old play depended on smart and clever acting skills and wearing sophisticated masks, the new play calls for natural intuitive authenticity.
-Old stage methods in the new stage are bound to fail, because as we shift masks come off and stage curtains lift.
+Standing on the edge of the old, looking onto the new, the new stage and play comes into view.
+While the old play depended on smart and clever acting skills and wearing sophisticated masks, the new play calls for natural authenticity.
+Old stage concepts on the new stage are bound to fail, because as we shift from the one to the next, masks come off and stage curtains lift.

 Roles are changing.
 Transitioning actors are becoming scriptwriters while watching themselves on stage.
 They are rewriting the script and improving their parts from low to high-level performances.
 A drama, currently scripted to end in tragedy is being rewritten into a coming of age tale of transformation, rebirth and altered fate.
 This is a multi-dimensional theatre and shifting actors are becoming aware that by being in this one they are also present in others.
 Should the old stage disintegrate or fall away completely (a real possibility) responsible actors will be able to continue elsewhere.